olliequ/KittyBot/README.md

 - `+fact` command: Returns a random fact // common misconception.
 - `+fortune` command: Returns a random fortune.
 Beware!
 - `+userinfo` command: Returns an embed containing useful information of a specified member of the server.
 If no member is specified, it returns that of the user who issued the command.
-- All commands have a 10-second cooldown period (per user), and can also be called via slash command form.
+- All commands have a 10-second cooldown period (per user), and can also be called in slash command form.

 ## Further Ideas // Ways to Contribute
 - Resolve outstanding issues noted in `Issues`.